 Enjoy the classic architecture and unique boutiques filling the downtown squares of county seats Guthrie and Perry.
 While the architecture is great, be sure to set aside some time for antiquing at shops like Recollections Antique Mall in the original Capitol City or the Downtown Antique District just up the road in Perry.

 Originally a trading post on the Chisholm Trail, Duncan was incorporated with the arrival of its first train in 1892.
 Oil exploration and developments (notably Erle P. Halliburton’s well cementing technique) led Duncanites to adopt the slogan “The Buckle of the Oil Belt.”
-This proud oil city offers a great selection of antique shops chronicling the region’s industrial history including Butterfields Antiques, 3 French Hens and Eclectic Echo & Co.
+This proud oil city offers a great selection of antique shops chronicling the region’s industrial history including Butterfields Mercantile & Ballroom, 3 French Hens and Eclectic Echo & Co.

 While enjoying historic downtown Woodward, be sure to stop in to The Mercantile for a distinct antiquing experience.
 Offering a little bit of everything from vintage kitchen gadgets to knick-knacks, this 10,000 sq. ft. shop is sure to delight the savviest of collectors.